mconnor/hooks-ts-quiz/README.md

 # hooks-ts-quiz

+A Typescript in React exercise with Custom Hooks and some regEx logic.

 Features:

+- React Hooks
-- Custom Hooks using regexp to replace HTML entities in questions and answers.
+- Custom hook using regexp to replace HTML entities.
+- Custom hook to shuffle questions and answers.
 - display US/UK spelling discrepancies according to country code
-- Custom hook to shuffle questions.
-- limits fill-in answers requiring numbers to only numerical responses
+- limit fill-in answers requiring numbers to only numerical responses

 ## Setup